zkFold/symbolic/README.md

 # Symbolic framework

 This repository contains the zkFold Symbolic framework.
 Contents:
 - `symbolic-base`: The core package of the framework, providing the Symbolic compiler and the base symbolic data types;
 - `symbolic-examples`: A collection of symbolic code examples for benchmarking and testing;
 - `symbolic-ledger`: An implementation of the zkFold Ledger written in Symbolic;
-- `symbolic-apps`: Applications and smart contracts built with the framework by the zkFold team;
-- `symbolic-cardano`: A package for interfacing with the Cardano blockchain;
 - `symbolic-uplc`: A transpiler from UPLC to Symbolic.

 # Documentation